Table of Contents

 internal buffers for files.
 This provides an important performance

 boost.
-However, it means that if you fail to hClose
+However, it means that if you fail to hClose a file that is

 open for writing, your data may not all be flushed out to disk until

-you call hClose
+you call hClose.

-Another reason to make sure to hClose
+Another reason to make sure to hClose files is that open files take

 up memory on the system.
 If your program runs for a long time, and